-According to standards and regulations, alarm devices for dry extinguishing systems must generate a noise level between 90 and 120 dB.
+According to standards and regulations, alarm devices for inert gas extinguishing systems must generate a noise level between 90 and 120 dB3.
 Electric alarm sounders are typically at the lower end of the range and pneumatic ones at the upper end.

-During the discharge of a dry extinguishing system, high noise levels are produced when the agent flows through the nozzle into the protected area.
+During the discharge of an inert gas extinguishing system, high noise levels are produced when the agent flows through the nozzle into the protected area.
 With some applications, the noise level can exceed 120 dB.